CarlosRobertoMedeiros/study-quarkus/README.md

 				- Crud Implementing jdbc and multiny
 				- Testing with TestContainers, using multiny
 				- Working with assyncronous messages with Artemis MQ

+			Microservice 3
+				- Working with Kakfa
+				- Working with Microprofile Spec